Kaltsoon/nosql/material/3-mongo-operations.md

 5. Display the number of book copies in the "Fantasy" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator

 > [!IMPORTANT]
-> Exercise 6 👨‍💻: Save the mentioned five queries to the file.
+> Exercise 6 👨‍💻: Save the mentioned five queries to the submission file.

 ## Data modeling – embedding data or using references